Student Financial Services

 The TEACH program provides grants of up to $3760 per year to new and continuing undergraduate and graduate students who promise to teach full-time for at least 4 years in public or private secondary schools designated as serving students from low-income families (Title I).

 Do I Have To Teach A Certain Subject?

 Yes.
 You must agree to teach one or more of the designated 'teacher shortage/high need’ subject areas.
-Currently, these areas are mathematics, foreign language, science, special education, reading, bilingual education/English language acquisition, and any other subject listed here.
+Currently, these areas are mathematics, foreign language, science, special education, reading, bilingual education/English language acquisition, physics, severely developmentally delayed and English as a 2nd language.

 How Do I Know Which Schools Are Title I?

 Approved elementary and secondary schools which serve low-income students may be found by clicking here.

 How Much Are TEACH Grants?

 An eligible student pursuing a first bachelor degree, a post-baccalaureate teacher certification program, a masters degree, or an education specialist degree may receive a total of up to $3760 per 12-month award year (fall semester, spring semester and summer session).
 The maximum total grant that may be received for undergraduate and post-baccalaureate study is $16,000.
 For graduate study, a total of $8000 in TEACH Grant funds may be received.